 A Little Bit About Whippets

 Whippets are hounds traditionally bred for hunting.
-They’re a purebred, medium-sized dog originating from England.
+They’re purebred, medium-sized dogs originating from England.
 They are beautiful, obedient, and athletic.

 This makes them perfect show dogs and very competent in competitions such as lure coursing and flyball.
 They’re also an ideal choice for families or therapy dogs, making them a good all-rounder.

-They are short-haired, easy to groom, and rarely bark at strangers or other dogs.
+They are short-haired, easy to groom, smart and rarely bark at strangers or other dogs.

 A Little Bit About Italian Greyhounds